dbohdan/hicolor/README.md

 The actions `encode` and `decode` convert images between PNG and HiColor's own image format.
 `quantize` round-trips an image through the converter and outputs a standard 32-bit PNG.
-Use it to create high-color images readable by other programs.
+Use `quantize` to create high-color images readable by other programs.
-`info` displays information about a HiColor file: version (`5` for 15-bit or `6` for 16), width, and height.
+`info` prints information about a HiColor file: version (`5` for 15-bit or `6` for 16), width, and height.

 ```none
 HiColor 0.6.0